devanshj/rxjs-from-emitter/README.md

 A statically typed, more powerful alternative to RxJS's `fromEvent`.

 Tested with TS 3.5, probably won't work for previous versions.
-For previous versions you can still try writing `"click" as "click"` instead of just `"click"` might work.
+For previous versions you can still try writing `"click" as "click"` instead of just `"click"`, it might work.

+Also `document.querySelector` returns `Element`, make sure to make it `HTMLElement` either via assertion (cast) or via type parameter

 ## Features